 Bring life back to your water body naturally with CLEAN-FLO.

 Need help identifying the algae that you have?
-Here is an identification page. https://www.clean-flo.com/weed-algae-identification/lake-weed-and-lake-algae-identification/
+Check out our algae identification page.

 Lake Clear – Lake Clear is a proprietary blend of microbes specifically formulated for controlling nutrients that filamentous algae use for food.